Full Length Plays

 THE CONSUL, THE TRAMP, AND AMERICA’S SWEETHEART

-Winner of the 2015 Julie Harris Playwright Award Competition and the 2015 Dayton Playhouse Futurefest!
+Winner of the 2015 Julie Harris Playwright Award Competition, the 2015 Dayton Playhouse Futurefest, and a 2018 Individual Artist Award from the Maryland State Arts Council!
 On the eve of World War Two, the German consul to Hollywood tries to stop production on Charlie Chaplin’s controversial first talkie, The Great Dictator.
 A comedy about art, politics, commerce, anti-semitism, and what it means to be American.

 “A MUST SEE!
 Undoubtedly one of the best plays I have seen of late.
 This play wasn’t just a 10, it was a 12.”